akinwumiishola5000/MolPic/README.md

 # Name/SMILES → Publication-Ready Molecular Figures

 MolPic is an open-source cheminformatics tool that generates high-quality 2D molecular figures directly from compound names or SMILES, with support for multi-panel (grid) figures, batch processing, and automatic figure captions.
-It is designed for computational drug discovery, cheminformatics, and scientific publishing, where fast and reproducible generation of clean molecular figures is essential.
+It is designed for computational drug discovery, chemoinformatics, and scientific publishing, where fast and reproducible generation of clean molecular figures is essential.

 ## Key Features
 -Generate SVG or PNG molecule images from: